xerottin/cafeteria/README.md

-# ****Cafeteria** is a project for safe your time order coffee**

-### How run for use in swagger

-##### - To start, clone the project to your local machine:
+# **Cafeteria** - A Project to Save Your Time Ordering Coffee

+## Overview

+Cafeteria is a backend project designed to streamline and simplify the process of ordering coffee, ensuring a faster and more efficient experience for users.

+## Technologies Used

+- **FastAPI** - High-performance web framework for building APIs.
+- **WebSockets** - Real-time communication support.
+- **PostgreSQL** - Relational database management system.
+- **Redis** - In-memory data structure store for caching and message brokering.
+- **Docker** - Containerization platform for easy deployment.

+## Running the Project Locally

+### 1. Clone the Repository

 ```bash
     git clone https://github.com/xerottin/cafeteria.git
 ```

-### Docker
+### 2. Install Docker

+Ensure you have Docker installed.
+If not, install it using:

 ```bash
     pip install docker
 ```

-- Then open docker
+### 3. Start Docker and Create a Network

 ```bash
     docker network create cafeteria-network
 ```

-### Creating and Running the Docker Container
+### 4. Build and Run the Docker Container

 ```bash
     docker compose up --build
 ```

-Conclusion
+## Conclusion

----
-Now the project is ready for local development and testing!
-If needed, be sure to customize the Docker configuration and database parameters for your specific environment.
+Project is now set up for local development and testing!
+Feel free to customize the Docker configuration and database settings to suit your needs.